Vietnamese Fresh Spring Rolls

 Who doesn’t love a delicious fresh spring roll? (also sometimes called a “summer roll” loaded with noodles and veggies) And want to know a secret?
 They’re actually super easy to make at home!
 After trying it out, you’ll wonder why you haven’t been making them all the time!

 This recipe is also naturally vegan, gluten-free and healthy for you!
-I also included a Peanut Dipping Sauce at the bottom of this recipe, and you can also stuff them with Lemongrass Tofu!
+I also included a Peanut Dipping Sauce at the bottom of this recipe, and you can also stuff them with Lemongrass Tofu for some added protein.

 How to make fresh spring rolls